-To adjust the tension on the sideshift drive chain, refer to Figure 7-3 and the following procedures:
+To adjust the tension on the sideshift drive chain follow these procedures:

 - 1. Using the layback control valve, raise the leads into an upright position. - 2.
 Using the sideshift control valve, move the carriage until it is approximately 3 inches (8 cm) away from the right hand travel limit. - 3.
-Loosen the jam nuts on each of the two chain adjustment screws located at the rear of the carriage, near the center pivot.
-(Refer to Figure 7-3) - 4.
+Loosen the jam nuts on each of the two chain adjustment screws located at the rear of the carriage, near the center pivot. - 4.
 Adjust both screws equally until the slack has been removed from the chain.